wind-python/windpowerlib/doc/modules.rst

 ====================

-Functions and methods to obtain the nominal power as well as power curve or power coefficient curve needed by the :class:`windpowerlib.wind_turbine.WindTurbine` class.
+Functions and methods to obtain the nominal power as well as power curve or power coefficient curve needed by the :py:class:`~wind_turbine.WindTurbine` class.

 .. autosummary::
    :toctree: temp/